ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step05.md

 Run `ionic cordova resources` to generate new resources.

-Rather than doing another commit, let's just amend the previous commit with these changes: `git commit -a --amend -C HEAD` (or `git aa` if you have my aliases)
+Rather than doing another commit, let's just amend the previous commit with these changes: `git commit -a --amend -C HEAD` (or `git aa` if you have my aliases).

-## Push to Ioinc Pro
+## Push to Ionic Pro

 1. commit any changes that are currently uncommitted (if you have any)
 1. `git push ionic master`